 She holds a degree in Economics from the University of Bologna and another in Law from the University of Parma.
 She is a member of the institute of Chartered Accountants in Padua and is also a Registered Auditor.
 She has been teaching at universities for many years and currently holds the position of contract professor of Economics and Business Organisation in the Department of Engineering Management at the University of Bologna.
-She is a member of the Board of Auditors for SANEDIL (National Fund for Supplementary Health Care for Building Workers - Rome), ANRA (National Association of Risk Managers - Milan) and FORMEDIL (National Body for Education and Professional Training in Construction - Rome).
+She serves as a member of the Board of Auditors for ANRA (National Association of Risk Managers - Milan), FORMEDIL (National Body for Professional Education and Training in Construction - Rome), Chairperson of the Board of Statutory Auditors of Garofalo Health Care Real Estate S.p.A., and Sole Statutory Auditor of the company Gruppo Veneto Diagnostica e Riabilitazione S.r.l.
 She is the author of publications on real estate finance.